 - The Thing (1982) is the living embodiment of this trope; it's a microscopic organism that replicates other life forms at a cellular/genetic level as it consumes the host, leaving behind a perfect imitation with all of the memories, personalities and abilities of the original - with the additional drive to infect other hosts and spread.

 - The Master Control Program, Big Bad of TRON, appropriates other (sentient) computer programs to obtain their functions.
 Clu in TRON: Legacy "rectifies" other programs, brainwashing them into becoming an army of Faceless Mooks.

-- The Vord in Jim Butcher's Codex Alera series has elements of this.
+- Jim Butcher's Codex Alera: The Vord have elements of this.
 They start out as a Hive Mind with a caste system; most of them are Insectoid Aliens ranging from the size of a dog to a bear, but some are much smaller and capable of serving as Puppeteer Parasites to animate and control people.
 This is a permanent condition and turns the victim into zombies.
-However, over the course of the series they learned the value of intelligent slaves, so they began using a version of the local Functional Magic to cause Happiness in Slavery so people would serve them while still physically alive and well.
+However, over the course of the series they learn the value of intelligent slaves, so they begin using a version of the local Functional Magic to cause Happiness in Slavery so people will serve them while still physically alive and well.